KalvinHou/Layout-to-image-defect-synthesis-via-diffusion-models/README.md

 - CPU or NVIDIA GPU + CUDA CuDNN

 ## Dataset Preparation
-The Coco-stuff dataset can be downloaded and prepared following [COCO-stuff](https://github.com/nightrome/cocostuff.git)
+The COCO-stuff dataset can be downloaded and prepared following [COCO-stuff](https://github.com/nightrome/cocostuff.git)

 The Surface Defect Inspection(SDI) dataset is a real industrial dataset(private) that consists of 20,414 greyscale images at various sizes.
 To adapt the SDI dataset for the layout-to-image synthesis task, we did data labeling for acquiring the layout information.